 Bryophytes are the second most diverse group among land plants after the flowering plants (Magnoliophyta, ~350 000 described species; Glime 2007).
-Defining the number of species of bryophytes worldwide is difficult as new ones are discovered constantly, and different textbooks give different estimates.
+Defining the number of species of bryophytes worldwide is difficult, since new ones are discovered constantly and different textbooks give different estimates.
 However, a conservative estimate would be between 15000-25000 species (Glime 2007, Shaw et al. 2011).
 The Arctic is the only biome that has its known flora documented in catalogues, including about 2870 vascular plants, 1860 lichens and 900 bryophytes (CAFF 2013a).
 The Conservation of Arctic Flora and Fauna (CAFF) flora group is an international effort that develops those catalogues and a regional survey of arctic bryophyte diversity is freely available in the Arctic Biodiversity Assessment report (CAFF 2013b).
 Arctic bryophytes account for approximately 6% of the world’s known bryophyte species (CAFF 2013a).
 There is a general trend that species number of bryophytes decreases from the taiga zone to the Arctic.
-However, the relative diversity of bryophyte vs. vascular plants diversity increases with increasing latitude (Longton 1988).
+However, the relative bryophyte diversity vs. vascular plant diversity increases with latitude (Longton 1988).

 Bryophyte diversity on Svalbard

-Svalbard’s eleven most species rich bryophyte genera are listed in the table below.
-The 288 accepted mosses are distributed in 103 genera, while the 85 liverwort belong to 34 genera.
+Svalbard’s eleven most species-rich bryophyte genera are listed in the table below.
+The 288 accepted mosses are distributed in 103 genera, while the 85 liverworts belong to 34 genera.

 Number of species of liverworts and mosses on Svalbard (including Bjørnøya) and Bjørnøya.
 (Frisvoll & Elvebakk 1996)